Wang-Yue/CamillaDSP-Monitor/ARCHITECTURE.md

 ### 1.2 The Alternative Approach
 Rather than introducing platform-specific forks or breaking modifications into the upstream Rust codebase, we designed and built a clean-sheet alternative engine.
 To ensure drop-in compatibility with existing integrations (such as the CamillaDSP-Monitor interface), our alternative engine maintains complete compatibility with **CamillaDSP v4.2.0 (Commit `e3834fc`)** by adhering to two strict integration requirements:
-- **Shared Configuration Format**: The C and Swift engines parse and execute the exact same JSON configuration files.
+- **Shared Configuration Format**: The C engine parses and executes the exact same JSON configuration files.
 - **WebSocket API Compatibility**: The control protocol implements the identical WebSocket interface, including format querying, volume control, level-meter streaming, and live pipeline reloading.

 ### 1.3 Novel Codebase & Licensing
 It is critical to note that this project is a **complete architectural rewrite**, not a line-by-line translation of the Rust codebase.
-The underlying technology—ranging from custom wait-free SPSC primitives to GCD dynamic scheduling, Accelerate vectorization, and deferred control-thread garbage collection—is entirely distinct.
+The underlying technology—ranging from custom wait-free SPSC primitives to GCD/thread pool dynamic scheduling, Accelerate vectorization, and deferred control-thread garbage collection—is entirely distinct.

-Consequently, the C and Swift engines do not inherit or utilize any source code from CamillaDSP, allowing the monitor backend and its integrated engines to be distributed under a custom, permissive license distinct from CamillaDSP's original GPLv3/MPL2.0 licenses.
+Consequently, the C engine does not inherit or utilize any source code from CamillaDSP, allowing the monitor backend and its integrated engines to be distributed under a custom, permissive license distinct from CamillaDSP's original GPLv3/MPL2.0 licenses.

-### 1.4 Dual-Engine Strategy: Swift Reference, C Portability
+### 1.4 Design Safety and C Portability
-The alternative codebase provides two implementations: a C engine (`CDSP`) and a Swift engine (`SwiftDSP`).
-This dual-engine approach is a deliberate strategy to achieve both cross-platform portability and design safety:
+The alternative codebase focuses entirely on the C engine (`CDSP`) to achieve maximum cross-platform portability across macOS, Linux, and Windows.
+To ensure design safety and correctness during the initial development:

-1. **Portability vs. Safety Trade-off**: We wanted to develop a C engine to facilitate easy porting to other platforms (such as Linux and Windows).
-However, writing lock-free, real-time concurrency primitives directly in C makes it extremely difficult to verify memory safety, avoid race conditions, and prove correct thread synchronization.
-2. **Swift 6 as the Reference Engine**: To overcome this, we designed the Swift engine first.
+1. **Safety Prototyping in Swift 6**: We originally designed and prototyped the lock-free primitives and synchronization invariants using Swift 6.
 Leveraging Swift 6's strict compile-time data isolation, sendability checking, and memory safety models, we verified and proved all core logical deductions, lock-free ring-buffer synchronization invariants, and state-transition models.
-3. **AI-Assisted Porting to C**: Once the design was proven sound in Swift, we used AI models to port the codebase systematically into C. While the resulting C engine (`CDSP`) employs raw pointers, manual memory offsets, and low-level thread APIs, it inherits the structurally proven correctness and safety invariants validated by the Swift compiler.
+2. **AI-Assisted Porting to C**: Once the design was proven sound in the Swift prototype, we used AI models to port the codebase systematically into C. While the resulting C engine (`CDSP`) employs raw pointers, manual memory offsets, and low-level thread APIs, it inherits the structurally proven correctness and safety invariants validated by the Swift compiler.
-4. **Roles and Performance Identity**:
-   - **SwiftDSP** serves solely as the high-level reference implementation and does not need to support all backends or target platforms.
-   - **CDSP** is the final, highly portable target deployment engine.
-   - Because the C implementation is a direct, structural port of the optimized Swift reference, the performance of the C and Swift engines is functionally identical on shared platforms (such as Apple Silicon).
+3. **Target Deployment**: With the prototype phase complete, the Swift engine has been retired, and `CDSP` remains the single, actively supported high-performance engine for production deployments.

 ---